 Challenges to participation

 Low program enrollment and participation has been and continues to be a challenge.
 Several factors affected program enrollment and participation: labor shortages, the COVID-19 pandemic, and the fact that the program was new.
-Only some of these factors can be addressed through program iteration and time spent developing implementer networks, garnering relationships with customers, and establishing a mature program.
+Only some of these factors can be addressed through program iteration and time spent developing implementation vendor networks, garnering relationships with customers, and establishing a mature program.

-Program staff and implementer interviews
+Utility program staff and implementation vendor interviews

-Program enrollment has been and still remains low.
+Program enrollment has been and remains low.
 Program data revealed zero participants in 2020, two in 2021, and six in 2022.
-Interviewed program delivery implementers indicated low recruitment and participation in the current SEM programs compared to involvement in other projects or programs (e.g., capital projects or previous SEM structured programs) is a top program challenge.
-On the other hand, program staff noted that participation is expected to increase in the future and were generally not concerned with current enrollment numbers.
+Interviewed program delivery implementation vendors indicated low recruitment and participation in the current SEM programs compared to involvement in other projects or programs (e.g., capital projects or previous SEM structured programs) is a top program challenge.
+On the other hand, utility program staff noted that participation is expected to increase in the future and were generally not concerned with current enrollment numbers.

 Labor shortages affected participation.
-Implementers noted labor shortages as an issue facing some sites.
+Implementation vendors noted labor shortages as an issue facing some sites.
 With understaffed project teams within participant organizations, project sites found it difficult to allocate time and resources to SEM program.
 Similarly, some customers were reluctant to commit to the length of SEM program participation, a problem exacerbated by understaffed sites.
-Additionally, throughout the course of program participation, there was significant turnover in utility staff, implementers, and participant staff.
+Additionally, throughout the course of program participation, there was significant turnover in utility staff, implementation vendors, and participant staff.
 Frequent personnel changes can exacerbate the pressures caused by existing labor shortages and decrease availability of staff working hours to participate in an SEM program.

 COVID-19 pandemic effects on participation are abating.
-COVID-19 pandemic effects, at first, were a barrier to successful SEM participation as there were no effective processes in place to administer the program remotely.
-Communications strategies developed in response to COVID have been made it feasible to conduct meetings virtually (after the initial on-site treasure hunt).
+At first, COVID-19 pandemic effects were a barrier to successful SEM participation as there were no effective processes in place to administer the program remotely.
+Communications strategies developed in response to COVID have made it feasible to conduct meetings virtually (after the initial on-site treasure hunt).
 Review of program material confirmed the availability of remote offerings when desired by program participants.

 Leveraging existing utility customer relationships is an effective way to generate leads.
-From the implementer perspective, it was noted that it is important to generate as many leads as possible.
+From the implementation vendor perspective, it was noted that it is important to generate as many leads as possible.
 Not all generated leads will result in program participation, and there will be dropouts throughout the course of the program.
-One avenue to generate leads is direct outreach from the implementers.
+One avenue to generate leads is direct outreach from the implementation vendors.
 A second is the utility providing leads from their existing customer contact lists and relationships.
-Implementers noted that the direct relationship with utility customers provides an advantage over implementer outreach and is the preferred approach, as there are challenges associated with building a relationship that is not preexisting.
-Implementers suggested utilities should provide as many leads as possible and interact with eligible customers to generate leads.
+Implementation vendors noted that the direct relationship with utility customers provides an advantage over implementation vendor outreach and is the preferred approach, as there are challenges associated with building a relationship that is not preexisting.
+Implementation vendors suggested utilities should provide as many leads as possible and interact with eligible customers to generate leads.

 Incentives may not be sufficient to entice customers to participate.
-Implementers noted that incentives were small, and that it seemed unlikely that they would sway customers at large sites to participate.
+Implementation vendors noted that incentives were small, and that it seemed unlikely that they would sway customers at large sites to participate.
 For those customers, a few thousand dollars may be nice, but that is little impact on their overall finances.
 These incentive amounts were confirmed during program material review, which revealed incentives offered between $1,000 and $5,000 from one utility, and $0.02 per kWh saved for the other utility.
-These incentive levels are comparable with successful and longstanding SEM programs in other states, as studied within the SEM Best Practices Report.
+These incentive levels are compared with programs in other states in Section 3.1.3.